 Evictions in Oklahoma

-These are just three of the most common reasons why an Oklahoma landlord may resort to eviction against a non-compliant tenant:
+These are the most common reasons in Oklahoma that a landlord may evict a tenant:

 Security Deposits in Oklahoma

 - Penalty if Not Returned on Time – There are no specific rules for penalties for wrongfully withholding a security deposit.